-In this Spotlight, we look at our forklift manufacturing client, TCM Forklifts, a brand of Mitsubishi Logisnext Europe BV, and how we helped them to generate a dependable stream of monthly leads.
+In this Spotlight, we look at our forklift manufacturing client, TCM Forklifts, a brand of Mitsubishi Logisnext Europe BV, and how we helped them to generate a dependable stream of inbound marketing leads.

 It’s probably the number one challenge we get asked to solve: how can you get more people to visit your website and convert into leads?